Working Remotely – How to Stand Out

 Working from home is certainly not for everyone, but you will find that those who tend to thrive in this environment approach it with a ‘can-do’ frame of mind.
-Rather than focusing on the challenges of remote working, put your energy towards problem solving and adapting to this way of working.
+Rather than focusing on the challenges of remote working, put your energy towards problem-solving and adapting to this way of working.

 There are plenty of ways to set yourself up for success, such as setting clear boundaries between work and home life.
 Be consistent with your working hours and try to log on and off at the same time each day.
 Also, make sure you schedule in breaks to get a cup of coffee, move, and get some sunshine – you’ll find it helps you to be fully present when you are working.

-It is also so important to find the joy in your situation, so remember to make time for self-care each day.
-This may be finding the time and space to read a book or call a friend, or simply by being gentle on yourself and accepting that working from home is not always easy.
+It is also so important to find joy in your situation, so remember to make time for self-care each day.
+This may be finding the time and space to read a book or call a friend, or simply by being gentle with yourself and accepting that working from home is not always easy.
 By looking after yourself, you are building resilience and ensuring that you will succeed as a remote worker.